spiridonov/spiridonov_pro/source/_posts/2015-10-08-akka-internal-state.markdown

 date: 2015-10-08
 comments: true
 language: en
 description: Dealing with concurrency and internal state of Akka actors.
-Make them suffer is a series of posts about Akka and Scala.
+Make them suffer is a series of posts about Scala and Akka.
 ---

-{% img center /images/make-them-suffer-1/title.jpg %}
+{% img center /images/make-them-suffer/title-1.jpg %}

-Originally actors were defined in the 1973 paper by Carl Hewitt, long before Cannibal Corpse band was formed (in 1988).
-Later actor model have been popularized by the Erlang language. _Make them suffer_ is a series of posts where I'm gonna talk about another popular implementation of actor model – [Akka Framework](http://akka.io) for Scala.
+Originally [actors](https://en.wikipedia.org/wiki/Actor_model) were defined in the 1973 paper by Carl Hewitt, long before Cannibal Corpse band was formed (in 1988).
+Later actor model have been popularized by the Erlang language. _Make them suffer_ is a series of posts where I'm gonna talk about Scala and its popular implementation of actor model – [Akka Framework](http://akka.io).

 Actor model makes it easy to write concurrent code by avoiding locks and synchronizations.
 Actor system guarantees that each actor processes messages from its mailbox _sequentally_ and _one at a time_.
 In case of Akka, there is a thread pool behind the scenes, so each actor is executed on a single thread.
 However you should be careful anyway and follow some rules in order to write safe Akka/Scala code.
 Here are these rules which I've found in books and through blood and pain of my own Scala experience.